10 Best Warranty Management Software for D2C Brands (2026)

 Unlike enterprise-heavy systems created for large manufacturers, Dyrect is structured for modern D2C workflows.
 Brands can launch quickly, configure without developers, and manage the entire warranty lifecycle from one dashboard.

-Dyrect works as a complete warranty management system that connects product registration, claims handling, customer communication, analytics, and marketing engagement.
+Dyrect works as an all-in-one warranty management system that connects product registration, claims handling, customer communication, analytics, and marketing engagement.

 When a customer scans a QR code printed on packaging, they land on a branded registration page.
 After registration, the product is automatically stored in their digital warranty wallet.
 If an issue occurs later, the same interface allows claim submission with proof uploads, automated validation, and status tracking.